raiden-network/raiden/docs/onboarding.rst

 In the figure above the following things happen:

 1. For the payment A->B->C , ``C`` follows the protocol and send the secret back to ``B``.
 2. At the same time ``A`` closes the channel and so the normal offchain protocol can not be followed.
-Instead we enter the channel `settlement lifecycle <https://raiden-network-specification.readthedocs.io/en/latest/smart_contracts.html#channel-settlement>`_ lifecycle we saw in the previous section with ``A`` closing the channel with what he received from his partner ``B``.
+Instead we enter the channel `settlement lifecycle <https://raiden-network-specification.readthedocs.io/en/latest/smart_contracts.html#channel-settlement>`_ we saw in the previous section with ``A`` closing the channel with what he received from his partner ``B``.
 3. Now ``B`` has to register the secret received by ``C`` onchain as he can no longer do it offchain.
 He has to prove that he knew the secret at a block height before the pending transfer's expiration.
 He does that by calling `registerSecret <https://github.com/raiden-network/raiden-contracts/blob/04fe5a6c33b2a34cd893c5e546b8df949e194947/raiden_contracts/contracts/SecretRegistry.sol#L20>`_ on the ``SecretRegistry`` contract.
 4. Now it's ``B``'s turn to update the contract with what he has received from ``A``.
 He will provide a hash of the merkle root, the transferred amount and the locked amount to the contract via the `updateNonclosingbalanceproof <https://github.com/raiden-network/raiden-contracts/blob/04fe5a6c33b2a34cd893c5e546b8df949e194947/raiden_contracts/contracts/TokenNetwork.sol#L536>`_ call.
 5. After both are done and the settlement period has passed then anyone can settle the channel and send the tokens amounts owed to ``A`` and ``B`` respectively back to its owners.